About Karen Hott, Two Bridges, and Essays

 An educator with a lifetime of experience working with teens and young adults, I am committed to helping students make informed, deliberate choices about their future.

-I have worked successfully with every kind of teenager—the highly motivated, the moderately motivated, the periodically motivated, and the not-so-motivated.
-I’ve worked successfully with class valedictorians and with those who need to explain what the heck happened junior year.
+I have worked successfully with every kind of teenager—with class valedictorians and with those who need to explain what the heck happened junior year.

-Before becoming an independent college counselor (also called an “independent educational consultant,” or IEC), I taught AP English Language and Composition, journalism, and newspaper production at a Maryland public high school.
+Before becoming an independent educational consultant, or IEC, I taught AP English Language and Composition, journalism, and newspaper production at a Maryland public high school.
 As a classroom teacher, I was certified by the National Board for Professional Teaching Standards and was also a Certified Journalism Educator.
 Teaching and the art of writing inform my work as a college adviser.

 Education